 Envelope (area within 100 feet of the VP depression’s edge), and

-Critical terrestrial habitat (area within 100-750 feet of the Vernal Pool Depression’s edge).
+Critical terrestrial habitat (area within 100-750 feet of the VP depression’s edge).

-See footnote to GC 24.
-The Corps may determine during the PCN review that a waterbody should not be designated a VP based on available evidence.]
+Note: See footnote to GC 24.
+The Corps may determine during the PCN review that a waterbody should not be designated as a VP based on available evidence.

 Water diversions: Water diversions are activities such as bypass pumping (e.g, “dam and pump”) or water withdrawals.
 Temporary flume pipes, culverts or cofferdams where normal flows are maintained within the stream boundary’s confines aren’t water diversions.
 “Normal flows” are defined as no change in flow from pre-project conditions.